-In some cases your device might need to be returned to Vodacom, so we recommend you keep the original packaging in a good condition and safely stored.
+ii.
+In some cases your device might need to be returned to Vodacom, so we recommend that you keep the original packaging in a good condition and safely stored.

-If your phone has a lock code or security code, please supply these details or de-activate it before you book it in for repairs to avoid any unnecessary delays.
+iii.
+If your phone has a lock code or security code, please de-activate it before you book it in for repairs to avoid any unnecessary delays.

 What is the warranty period on my device?

-Please Note: Vodacom Repairs will manage the warranty on behalf of the various manufactures on VSP sold devices only.
+Please Note: Vodacom Repairs will manage the warranty on behalf of the various manufacturers on Vodacom sold devices only.

 How is my warranty voided?